Unless, of course, you have replaced it.

 embroidered on a pillow (Figure 3).

-Having enjoyed the sight of it every day for more than thirty years now, I tend to regard
+Having enjoyed the sight of it every day for more than forty years now, I tend to regard

 its aesthetic quality as being artistically tenable.